 An estimate of terminal abundance for these management units is determined in-season from the relationship between the cumulative catch per unit effort (CPUE) of Chinook caught in the Albion test fishery from early May to mid-June and historical terminal returns to the mouth of the Fraser River.

-Updates of the predicted terminal return of Spring and Summer 52 Chinook, for informational purposes, can be found in the 2020 Salmon Outlook in Appendix 10: 2020 Salmon Outlook .
-For 2020, updates of the predicted return will not be used in season to adjust management measures given conservation concerns for Fraser River Spring and Summer 52 Chinook.
+Updates of the predicted terminal return of Spring and Summer 52 Chinook, for informational purposes, are generally released in mid-May and early June, with a final in-season update in the third week of June.
+For 2021, updates of the predicted return will not be used in-season to adjust management measures given conservation concerns for Fraser River Spring and Summer 52 Chinook.